Agent and Workflow Deployment Guide

 region: "us-east-1"

-Step 3: Create Service Account (If Not Exists)
+Step 4: Create Service Account (If Not Exists)

 kubectl create serviceaccount solace-agent-mesh-sa -n your-namespace

-Step 4: Install the Agent Chart
+Step 5: Install the Chart

 helm install my-agent solace-agent-mesh/sam-agent \